PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setUserMail().rst

 .. deprecated::
     16.0.0 This method is no longer recommended.
 Audience Manager is no longer available in the latest product version.

 The **setUserMail()** method sets a user email.
-The email can then be sent to Audience Manager with a screen view or any other event.
+The email can be sent to Audience Manager with a screen view or other event.
 The email enriches the user profile in Audience Manager and helps to recognize events belonging to the same user (only in the user profile in Audience Manager, but not in Analytics).

 Syntax
 ------